MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/saved-queries.md

 ---
-title: "<Topic Title> (Common Data Service for Apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Saved queries (Common Data Service for Apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
 description: "<Description>" # 115-145 characters including spaces.
 This abstract displays in the search result. ms.custom: "" ms.date: 08/01/2018